sakthee30/CodeClauseInternship_Projects/README.md

 Aim : To Develop an AI model for medical image analysis to assist in the diagnosis of diseases.

-Description : Utilize deep learning techniques for medical image classification which enable in predicting the disease.
+Description : Utilized deep learning techniques for medical image classification which enable in predicting the disease.

 Technologies : Python, TensorFlow, CNN